 NBC has a lot of data of many different kinds, and it all has to be delivered across a lot of different platforms.
 Rather than building one way to deliver the latest episode of Dateline on Roku and a whole other way to deliver it on NBC.com, the NBC team wanted a single—and fast—solution.
 While NBC.com has their own internal web team, they need the expertise of the Four Kitchens Web Chefs to augment their team.

-NBC.com has a lot of data—video clips, full episodes, character bios, production credits, and a localizable schedule for over 230 NBC affiliates nationwide.
+NBC.com data includes video clips, full episodes, character bios, production credits, and a localizable schedule for over 230 NBC affiliates nationwide.
 Collaborating closely with NBC, our Web Chefs worked on building a content API that would allow NBC to deliver their data across different platforms and on a fully responsive NBC.com main site.

 The initial work with NBC was a challenge—we wanted to provide a fast, reusable solution for delivering content, and while we love Drupal, it’s not great at the kind of scaling needed for NBC.
 We eventually found a solution to take advantage of the good things Drupal does, while migrating to a new Node.js framework that can provide the scale NBC.com needs for its UI.
 Along with the content API, the new UI for NBC.com is something our Web Chefs were heavily involved in helping to build.